moiatgit/rustbook/src/ch08-03-hash-maps.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-21/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-21: Accessing the score for the Blue team
+<span class="caption">Llistat 8-21: Accessing the score for the Blue team
 stored in the hash map</span>

 Here, `score` will have the value that’s associated with the Blue team, and the